Recliner

-A recliner is an armchair or sofa that reclines when the occupant lowers the chair's back and raises its front.
+A recliner, also known as a reclining chair, lounger and an armchair, is an armchair or sofa that reclines when the occupant lowers the chair's back and raises its front.
 It has a backrest that can be tilted back, and often a footrest that may be extended by means of a lever on the side of the chair, or may extend automatically when the back is reclined.

-A recliner is also known as a reclining chair, lounger and an armchair.

 Modern recliners often feature an adjustable headrest, lumbar support and an independent footstool that adjusts with the weight and angle of the user's legs to maximize comfort.
 Additional features include heat, massage and vibration.
 Some models are wheelchair accessible.

 Recliners can also accommodate a near supine position for sleeping (making them multifunctional furniture), and are common in airplanes and trains, as well as in homes.

+Reclining sofas are a form of the recliner.
+Buttons can be pushed and a system will extend the leg rests outward, and other buttons can cause the headrest to extend into the upward direction for the user’s comfort.

 Etymology

 The word "recline" was first used in the 1660s, derived ultimately from the Latin word reclinare reclinare.
 This Latin term itself combines the prefix re- re-, meaning "back," with clinare, meaning clinare "to bend."
 Beginning in 1880, the word "recliner" was used to describe a type of chair.